jiayiwus1x/exploring-the-structure-of-chinese-language/README.md

 ## Description

-I want to cluster Chinese characters so one can find the similarity between characters.Throught the clustering one can build connections between clusters and form a network.
-Possiblity through the ending network one can find the histories of how these character involve over time.
+This project is an exploration in the relationships between Chinese logograms.
+We cluster Chinese characters and study the connections between the clusters in the underlying network.
+Potentially, we can observe how the histories of these characters evolve over time.
 This project is in progress.

 ## Data

-Data comes from this interesting post: [Making of a Chinese Characters dataset](https://blog.usejournal.com/making-of-a-chinese-characters-dataset-92d4065cc7cc)
+The data comes from this interesting post: [Making of a Chinese Characters dataset](https://blog.usejournal.com/making-of-a-chinese-characters-dataset-92d4065cc7cc)

 ## Contributing

 Please contact me if you have any good ideas about this project!

-## Futher reading
+## Further reading